- carbidopa monohydrate

 Intake of food had no influence on the absorption of levodopa.
 With regard to carbidopa the simultaneous intake of food resulted in a 50% AUC reduction and a 40% C-max reduction.
 The reduced plasma levels of carbidopa have no clinical relevance.

-Levodopa is widely distributed to most body tissues, but not to the central nervous because of extensive metabolism in the periphery.
-It is not bound to plasma proteins.
+Levodopa is widely distributed to most body tissues, but not to the central nervous system because of extensive metabolism in the periphery.
+It is not bound to proteins.

-Levodopa crosses the blood-brain barrier by active but saturable transport system for large neutral amino acids.
+Levodopa crosses the blood-brain barrier by an active but saturable transport system for large neutral amino acids.